Surgery on Anosov flows using bi-contact geometry: Introduction

 A knot $K$ in a bi-contact structure is called {\it Legendrian-transverse} if its tangents are contained in one of the contact structures and they are transverse to the other one.
 There is plenty of Legendrian-transverse knots in a bi-contact structure supporting an Anosov flows.
 Recently Hozoori \cite{Hoz2} has shown that if a flow is Anosov with orientable weak invariant foliations there are supporting bi-contact structures such that near any periodic orbit $\gamma$ there is a Legendrian-transverse knot isotopic to $\gamma$.
-Additionally there are many examples of Legendrian-tranverse knots that are not isotopic to any closed orbit.
+Additionally there are many Legendrian-tranverse knots that are not isotopic to any closed orbit.
+Examples of these knots can be found on the torus fiber of a Anosov suspension flow or considering the circles of the Seifert fibration on the unit tangent bundle of an hyperbolic surface.
 From now on we assume that $K$ is a knot that is Legendrian for $\xi_-$ and transverse to $\xi_+$. \begin{maintheorem} Let $K$ be a Legendrian-transverse knot in a bi-contact structure $(\xi_-,\xi_+)$ defining a volume preserving Anosov flow.
 There is a $(1,q)$-Dehn surgery along an annulus $A_0$ tangent to the flow that yields new bi-contact structures for every $q\in \mathbb{N}$. \end{maintheorem} \fullref{thm:1} can be extended to more general bi-contact structures.
 For example it also holds near a closed orbit of a general Anosov flow with orientable weak invariant foliations.

-Throughout the rest of the paper we will refer to the construction of \fullref{thm:1} as {\it Legendrian-transverse surgery}.
-For $q<0$ the smooth plane field distribution produced by the construction of \fullref{thm:1} is not in general a bi-contact structure.
+Throughout the rest of the paper we will refer to the construction of \fullref{thm:1} as {\it bi-contact surgery}.
+For $q<0$ integer, the smooth plane field distribution produced by the construction of \fullref{thm:1} is not in general a bi-contact structure.

 Since being defined by a bi-contact structure is not a sufficient condition to be Anosov, it is not immediately clear if the bi-contact structures produced in \fullref{thm:1} support an Anosov flow.
-The following result shows that the Anosovity of the new flow is strictly tied to bi-contact geometry.
+The following result shows that the Anosovity of the new flow is strictly connected to bi-contact geometry.

 \begin{maintheorem} Let $K$ be a Legendrian-transverse knot in a bi-contact structure defining a volume preserving Anosov flow.
-If a Legendrian-transverse surgery yields a bi-contact structure it yields an Anosov flow. \end{maintheorem}
+If a bi-contact surgery yields a bi-contact structure it yields an Anosov flow. \end{maintheorem}

+In particular, a $(1,q)$-bi-contact surgery on a bi-contact structure defining a volume preserving Anosov flow yields new Anosov flows for every $q\in \mathbb{N}$.